spring-projects/spring-integration/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**In what version(s) of Spring Integration are you seeing this issue?**

+For example:

+5.3.2.RELEASE

+Between 4.3.15 and 5.2.5

 **Describe the bug**

 A clear and concise description of what the bug is.

 **To Reproduce**

 Steps to reproduce the behavior.

 **Expected behavior**

 A clear and concise description of what you expected to happen.

 **Sample**